Master of Engineering (Electrical and Electronic Engineering)

 Additional campus information

 All lectures take place at the Melbourne City campus.
-Some elective courses require the lab classes to be run at specialised facilities at the Bundoora campus.
+Some elective courses require the lab classes are run at specialised facilities at the Bundoora campus.

 Industry plays a vital role in the development, delivery and assessment of this degree, which strongly links formal learning with professional practice.